-The Bank has provided analysis and supporting documentation demonstrating that it has considered each of the four factors listed in § 7.4002(b)(2)(i)-(iv).
-The materials provided, for which the Bank requests confidential treatment, include information on various costs incurred by the Bank in cashing checks for non-relationship customers.
-These include the Bank's current losses attributable to non-relationship customer check-cashing, the number of non-relationship checks cashed annually, and the cost per check to process them.
-The Bank notes that in many instances, these costs are projected to increase.
-The Bank has concluded that its proposed non-relationship customer check cashing fee is necessary to help defray these costs.
+The Bank has provided analysis and supporting documentation demonstrating that it has considered each of the four factors listed in section 7.4002(b)(2)(i)-(iv).
+The materials provided, for which the Bank has claimed confidential treatment,7 include information on various costs incurred by the Bank in cashing On Us Checks.
+These include personnel, processing, auditing, and overhead expenses as well as losses attributable to On Us Check cashing.
+The Bank notes that it can charge accountholders monthly service fees to cover their use of the Bank's check cashing services but the only way to charge non-accountholders for their use of such services is to charge a transaction fee at the teller window.
+The Bank states that the only alternatives would be to provide non-accountholders such services at a loss or to increase the service fees paid by accountholders and thereby require them to subsidize non-accountholders.